 HOW CAN I PROPOSE A PROJECT?

-To be considered by the Project Management Committee, a proposal must championed, supported, by two NFCYM members and a proposal form must be submitted.
+To be considered by the Project Management Committee, a proposal must be championed by two NFCYM members and a proposal form must be submitted.
 Project proposals are reviewed three times a year in alignment with the NFCYM Board of Directors meetings: February, May, and September.

-- For consideration in September, proposal must be submitted by August 5.
+- For consideration in September, proposals must be submitted by July 1.

 Notification of proposal status will occur within two weeks of the scheduled board meeting.